dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 # Stein to Weinstein

 Goal: reduce the complex geometry of Stein manifolds (hard) to the symplectic geometry of Weinstein manifolds (less hard).
+Study the space of structures up to homotopy.

 ## Stein

 Moral: rigid, complex-analytic.

+> Uncountably many distinct biholomorphism Stein manifolds that are smooth $\eps\dash$small perturbations of $B^n_\CC$.

 **Definition (a)**:
 $M^{2n}$ complex-analytic, *properly embedded* in some $\CC^N$ (biholomorphically, can take $N = 2n+1$) such that complex structure is inherited from ambient space.